Louisa Anne Meredith: Emigration to Australia

-Meredith and her husband sailed for New South Wales in June 1839, and arrived at Sydney on 27 September 1839.
-After travelling into the interior as far as Bathurst, Mrs Meredith returned to the coast and lived at Homebush for around a year, and where she bore a son.
-Towards the end of 1840 they relocated to Charles' father's property Cambria in Oyster Bay in Tasmania, where the couple's second son was born in 1844 at their newly built neighbouring property Spring Vale, in Great Swan Port.
+At the end of 1840 she relocated to Charles' father's property Cambria in Oyster Bay in Tasmania, where the couple's second son was born in 1844 at their newly built neighbouring property Spring Vale, in Great Swan Port.
 Severe economic depression in New South Wales caused their loss of 'all we owned in that colony.'
 Charles was appointed the Port Sorell police magistrate in 1844 by Lieutenant-Governor Eardley-Wilmot, after which the family, now with three sons, returned in 1848 to live on part of Charles' father's Cambria.

-An account of her first 11 years in Australia is given in her two books, Notes and Sketches of New South Wales (1844), reprinted at least twice, and My Home in Tasmania (1852), which was soon republished in the United States under the title Nine Years in Australia."

-For most of her life Louisa Meredith lived on properties around Swansea.
-In 1860 she published Some of My Bush Friends in Tasmania which contained elaborate full-colour plates printed by the new chromolithography process.
-The illustrations were drawn by herself, and simple descriptions of characteristic native flowers were given.
-In 1861 an account of a visit to Victoria in 1856, Over the Straits, was published, and in 1880 Tasmanian Friends and Foes, Feathered, Furred and Finned.
-This went into a second edition in 1881.
-In 1891, Meredith went to London to supervise the publication of Last Series, Bush Friends in Tasmania.
+In 1891, Meredith worked to publish Last Series, Bush Friends in Tasmania.
 Published at the beginning of a severe financial depression in the Australian colonies, this project and the collapse of the bank where most of her savings were held ruined her financially.
 In her final years Meredith had chronic sciatica and became blind in one eye.
 She died in Collingwood, Victoria (a suburb of Melbourne) on 21 October 1895, and was buried at Melbourne General Cemetery in Carlton North, Victoria.